Project Land Jewelry

 Feel free to further explore the projects and see all the artworks on Facebook (Project Land Jewelry) and Instagram @projectlandjewelry

-All participants will stay at Segerstad’s lighthouse on the South-East coat of Öland and will also create their land art in that area.
+All participants stayed at Segerstad’s lighthouse on the South-East coat of Öland and we also created our land jewelry in that area.

-This is a private initiative by jewelry artists Maja Breife from Sweden and Wiebke Pandikow from Finland.
+Project Land Jewelry is a private initiative by jewelry artists Maja Breife from Sweden and Wiebke Pandikow from Finland.
 We work with contemporary jewelry ourselves but are also very interested in the natural world and concerned about environmental issues.
 We want to show and share this concern and raise awareness, while also broadening our own practice.
-We want to invite other jewelry artists to participate in this project, because having more participants will mean more dialogue, an exchange of skills and in the end a wider array of different and interesting land art pieces.
+We invited other jewelry artists to participate in this project because having more participants means more dialogue, an exchange of skills and in the end a wider array of different and interesting land art pieces.